Trump could be hit with Georgia election charges next week

 Ms Willis has signalled her intention to seek indictments against multiple targets from a regular grand jury that began meeting at the Fulton County Courthouse in Atlanta late last month.

+According to CNN, the Atlanta-area prosecutor is set to ask grand jurors to vote on charges for more than a dozen separate defendants, capping off the more than two years of work by investigators with her office.

-In a May letter to the chief judge of the Fulton County Superior Court, Ms Willis asked for regular activities at the courthouse to be paused and said she planned for most of her team to work remotely during this month.
+The timeline for possible charges in the long-running probe has been known since May, when in a letter to the chief judge of the Fulton County Superior Court, Ms Willis asked for regular activities at the courthouse to be paused and said she planned for most of her team to work remotely during this month.

 Last week, law enforcement officials began erecting physical barriers and stepping up security around the courthouse, a sign that charges against Mr Trump — and the protests that could accompany them — could soon be coming.